Chandra-MARX/marxs/docs/source.rst

 In addition, we need to give the location of the source and its size and shape (most of the currently implemented sources are point sources, but additional shapes will be added in the future):

-- **Astrophysical source**: Needs coordiantes on the sky and a pointing model to translate from sky coordinates to the coordiante system of the satellite.
+- **Astrophysical source**: Needs coordinates on the sky and a pointing model to translate from sky coordinates to the coordinate system of the satellite.
   See :ref:`sect-source-radec`.
-- **Lab source**: Needs x,y,z coordianates in the coordinate system of the experiement as explained in :ref:`pos4d`.
+- **Lab source**: Needs x, y, z coordinates in the coordinate system of the experiment as explained in :ref:`pos4d`.
 Lab sources are described in more detail in :ref:`sect-source-lab`.

  .. _sect-source-fluxenpol:

-Specify flux, energy and polarizarion for a source
+Specify flux, energy and polarization for a source
 ==================================================

 The source flux, the energy and the polarization of sources are specified in the same way for astrophysical sources and lab sources.
 We show a few examples here and spell out the full specification below.

 Flux
 ----
 The source flux can just be a number with units::

-     >>> from __future__ import print_function
      >>> from marxs.source import PointSource
      >>> from astropy.coordinates import SkyCoord
      >>> import astropy.units as u